kendraio/kendraio-app/docs/workflow/blocks/form.rst

 Supported Properties
 ^^^^^^^^^^^^^^^^^^^^

-**items**: Allows input of more than 1 item when wrapped around all other properties.
+- **items**: Allows input of more than 1 item when wrapped around all other properties.
-**ui:widget**: Wrapper for the schema.
+- **ui:widget**: Wrapper for the schema.
-**blocksConfig**: Defines the layout of the dynamic form field.
+- **blocksConfig**: Defines the layout of the dynamic form field.
-**adapterName**: The Flow Cloud group containing the required gosub flow.
+- **adapterName**: The Flow Cloud group containing the nested flow.
-**workflowId**: The ID of the required gosub flow.
-Along with adapterName, this is how the main flow will find the gosub flow.
+- **workflowId**: The ID of the nested flow.
+Along with adapterName, this is how the main flow will find the nested flow.
-**blocks**: The content to display in the field.
+- **blocks**: The content to display in the field.
 This must be expressed as an array.
-**type**: The type of content being displayed e.g. “message” displays the text defined with the “title” key.
+- **type**: The type of content being displayed e.g. “message” displays the text defined with the “title” key.

 Example
 ^^^^^^^

 This example flow allows the user to search and select from a menu based on returned data.
 The Venue Name field expects a single value and the Lineup field can handle several values.

+The nested flow is denoted by the property ``"type": "gosub"``.
+You can read more about gosubs :doc:`here <gosub>`.

 .. code-block:: json